xunilrj/sandbox/sources/webassembly/wasm.002.md

 Now we can easily compile and link our new wasm.
 Given that we are using [nested namespaces](https://en.cppreference.com/w/cpp/language/namespace) we also need the flag to enable C++17.

-    > clang --target=wasm32-unknown-unknown-wasm ./main.002.cpp -c -o .\.bin\main.002.o -O3 -std=c++17
+    > clang++ --target=wasm32 main.002.cpp -c -o main.002.o -O3 -std=c++17
-    > wasm-ld -export .\.bin\main.002.o -o .\.bin\main.002.wasm --no-entry --allow-undefined
+    > wasm-ld main.002.o -o main.002.wasm --no-entry --allow-undefined

 Pay special attention, also to the new flag "allow-undefined" of the wams-ld linker.
 Without it wasm-ld will fail because it does not have access to the body of browser::console::log.
 For example:

-    > wasm-ld -export .\.bin\main.002.o -o .\.bin\main.002.wasm --no-entry
+    > wasm-ld main.002.o -o main.002.wasm --no-entry
-    wasm-ld.exe: error: .\.bin\main.002.o: undefined symbol: consoleLog
+    wasm-ld.exe: error: main.002.o: undefined symbol: consoleLog

 The final step is to wire the import together.
 For this, we do not need to do anything different when compiling and instantiating the WASM.
 We just need to pass our import object and everything will works.
-The "env" is needed because line 03 below.

     main.js
     ...